JosueSdev/my-webpage/resources/info/en.md

+[//]: # (license: CC BY-SA 4.0)

 # About this site

 Developed by Josué Sandoval © 2021.
-Done with learning, entertainment and self promotion purposes.
+Made with learning, entertainment and self promotion purposes.

 ## Technologies